 If the calculated total does not equal the reported total, review the responses to each question with the operator.
-After reviewing the current survey items with the respondent, verify the
+After reviewing the current survey items with the respondent, verify the previous survey total inventory.
+Make corrections where necessary.
+Changes to the previous

-The operator may not be able to provide the current inventory, and may ask you to provide the previous survey inventory.
+The operator may not be able to provide the current inventory and may ask you to provide the previous survey inventory.
 You should verify the previous inventory number first, and then ask the operator to answer the placement, marketing, and other disappearance items.
 Derive the current inventory using the table procedure illustrated above.
 Be sure to verify the calculated inventory number with the respondent.
 If necessary, re-ask all items and make corrections to arrive at the correct inventory.